sanyassyed/De_Coursework_WCD/analytical/week2/docker-spark/Readme.md

 # Spark using Docker
-## Running Spark Services as follows using Docker Compose
+## Option 1: Running Spark Services as follows using Docker Compose
-Run the container as follows
-`docker compose up --build -d`
+Run the services as follows using docker compose: `docker compose up --build -d`

-## Run the Servics Separately using Docker
+## Option 2: Run the Servics Separately using Docker
 ```bash
 # Create the image from the Docker file as follows:
 docker build -t workshop/spark:latest .